 HCZ Promise Academy is pleased to announce that all scholars will be provided with Google Workspace (formerly G-Suite and Google Apps for Education) accounts.
 Google Workspace includes web-based programs such as email, document creation tools, shared calendars, and collaboration tools.
 These tools enhance the way teachers communicate and collect assignments, and improve our level of digital literacy needed for college and career readiness.
 Emails for grades eight and under will be restricted to internal use only, meaning that scholars will only be able to send/receive emails with staff members and other scholars.
 These emails will be monitored for potentially offensive content, as student safety is our highest priority.

-Privileges: Access to Google Workspace is considered a privilege accorded at the discretion of the school.
+- Privileges: Access to Google Workspace is considered a privilege accorded at the discretion of the school.
 The school maintains the right to immediately withdraw the access and use of Google Workspace when there is reason to believe that violations of law or HCZ Promise Academy policies have occurred.
 In such cases, the alleged violation will be referred to the school Principal for further investigation and account restoration, suspension, or termination.
-As a party of the Agreement with Google, the school also reserves the right to immediately suspend any user account suspected of inappropriate use.
+As a party of the Agreement with Google, the school also reserves the right to immediately suspend any user account suspected of inappropriate use. - Privacy: School staff have access to student email for monitoring purposes.
+Scholars should have no expectation of privacy on the Google Workspace system. - Safety: Scholars are responsible for the use of their individual accounts and should take all reasonable precautions to prevent others from being able to use their account.
+Scholars will never publicly post personal information about another student, such as last names or contact information.
+Under no conditions should a user provide passwords to another person.
+See: Internet - Terms and Conditions (above).